TypeCobolTeam/TypeCobol/Documentation/COMPILATION_STEPS.md

 |-|-|-|-|
 |`CompilationUnit`|`ProduceTemporarySemanticDocument`|Up-to-date `compilationDocumentLines`|Updated `TemporaryProgramClassDocumentSnapshot`|

 This step turns the complete list of CodeElements into an Abstract Syntax Tree using the CUP parser and the 'TypeCobolProgram.cup' grammar.
 Unlike ANTLR, the parsing and the visit are done simultaneously, no intermediary objects are created and the CUP parser calls directly `ProgramClassBuilder`.
 The `ProgramClassBuilder` is responsible for creating the AST by adding `Node` objects into it.
 It always starts with a root node of type `SourceFile`.
 Then for each structure recognized by CUP, it creates the corresponding `Node` object and adds it in tree.
-The builder tracks current node by successive calls to `Enter`or `Exit` methods depending on whether the current node expect children or not.
+The builder tracks current node by successive calls to `Enter` or `Exit` methods depending on whether the current node expects children or not.

 By convention, structures allowing children are entered when the corresponding `StartXXX` method is called and exited when the `ExitXXX` method is called.
 Childless structures are visited with a `OnXXX` method call.